 Kitsilano is a neighbourhood in the west side of Vancouver, British Columbia along the south shore of English Bay.
 Kits, as it is known locally, is primarily a residential area of mostly multifamily dwellings, apartment blocks, low-rise condos, town homes and converted old, large houses.
 In the 1960s, Kitsilano was Vancouver’s hippie hangout.
 Today, its relaxed atmosphere, tree-lined streets, beach, 15 parks, community spirit, and close proximity to downtown and the University of British Columbia make it popular with urban professionals.
 Its two main commercial areas, West Fourth Avenue and West Broadway, house specialty stores, organic shops, and numerous restaurants.

-- The Salt Tasting Room recently opened a Kitsilano location on West Broadway in addition to its existing Gastown location.
+The Salt Tasting Room is not in Kitsilano.
+It is downtown in the Gastown neighbourhood.
+For a while they had a second location in Kitsilano and that is how I came to know about the place.
 The Salt Tasting Room specializes in artisan cheeses and small-batch cured meats, paired with wines, beers, and sherries.
-The decor is basic and somewhat industrial looking.
-Seating is on stools at long tables made of two varnished wood planks.
 A chalkboard contains today’s choices of cheese, meat, and condiments.
 You create a sampling plate by choosing three cheeses, three meats, or a combination, and adding three condiments.
 Pair that with a wine of your choosing or have the server select a flight of sample wines to match your cheese and meat selections.
 It’s a fun way to sample different cheeses, meats, and wines.
 Ask your dining companions to select different options than you choose and share.